tongwu-msft/azure-rest-api-specs/index.md

 > [!VIDEO https://www.youtube.com/embed/fh37VQ3_exk]

-You can read the full walk through on Jon Gallant's blog here: [Azure REST APIs with Postman in 2 Minutes](https://aka.ms/azurerest2minsblog)
+You can read the full walk-through on Jon Gallant's blog here: [Azure REST APIs with Postman in 2 Minutes](https://aka.ms/azurerest2minsblog)

-## How to call Azure REST APIs with cUrl
+## How to call Azure REST APIs with curl

-The process is very similar to the one used for Postman, with the exception that it shows how you can call Azure REST API using [cUrl](https://curl.se/) which is more suitable to be embedded in scripts and used in a DevOps process.
+The process described in the following blog entry is similar to the one used for Postman, but shows how to call an Azure REST API using [curl](https://curl.se/).You might consider using curl in unattended scripts, for example in DevOps automation scenarios.

 [Calling Azure REST API via curl](https://aka.ms/azurerestcurl)